diversemix/gitkan/README.md

 # gitkan

-Command line Kanban board for git
+CLI to show kanban board from git